 Runbooks in Azure Automation cannot access resources in your local data center since they run in the Azure cloud.
-The Hybrid Runbook Worker feature of Azure Automation allows you to run runbooks on machines located in your data center in order to manage local resources.
+The Hybrid Runbook Worker feature of Azure Automation allows you to run runbooks on machines located in your data center to manage local resources.
 The runbooks are stored and managed in Azure Automation and then delivered to one or more on-premises machines.

-This functionality is illustrated in the following image.
+This functionality is illustrated in the following image:

 You can designate one or more computers in your data center to act as a Hybrid Runbook Worker and run runbooks from Azure Automation.
 Each worker requires the Microsoft Management Agent with a connection to Microsoft Operations Management Suite and the Azure Automation runbook environment.
 Operations Management Suite is only used to install and maintain the management agent and to monitor the functionality of the worker.
 The delivery of runbooks and the instruction to run them are performed by Azure Automation.

 There are no inbound firewall requirements to support Hybrid Runbook Workers.
 The agent on the local computer initiates all communication with Azure Automation in the cloud.
 When a runbook is started, Azure Automation creates an instruction that is retrieved by agent.
 The agent then pulls down the runbook and any parameters before running it.
-It will also retrieve any assets that are used by the runbook from Azure Automation.
+It also retrieves assets that are used by the runbook from Azure Automation.

 Hybrid Runbook Worker groups

 Each Hybrid Runbook Worker is a member of a Hybrid Runbook Worker group that you specify when you install the agent.
 A group can include a single agent, but you can install multiple agents in a group for high availability.